 Anxiety is not the same as fear, which is a response to a real or perceived immediate threat, whereas anxiety is the expectation of future threat.
 Anxiety is a feeling of uneasiness and worry, usually generalized and unfocused as an overreaction to a situation that is only subjectively seen as menacing.
 It is often accompanied by muscular tension, restlessness, fatigue and problems in concentration.
 Anxiety can be appropriate, but when experienced regularly the individual may suffer from an anxiety disorder.

 Anxiety is commonly reported by patients with serious illness.
-At least 25% and cancer patients and 50% of CHF and COPD patients experience significant anxiety.
+At least 25% of cancer patients and 50% of CHF and COPD patients experience significant anxiety.

 Potential causes in seriously ill patients include an underlying psychiatric disorder, undesirable drug effects, drug withdrawal, and metabolic causes like an overactive thyroid.
 Anxiety may be a prominent component of acute or chronic pain, shortness of breath, nausea, or cardiac irregular rhythm (arrhythmias).
 Anxiety may also arise from existential and psychosocial concerns about dying, disability, loss, legacy, family, finances, religion and spirituality.

 Treatment is available once the underlying cause of the anxiety is identified.

 Delirium, also referred to as acute confusional state, is common in patients with serious medical illness.
 Delirium is an acute change in a person’s mental status from a previous baseline.
 It often varies in severity over a short period of time.
 Typically, the patient has difficulty paying attention, disorganized behavior, deficits in perception, altered sleep-wake cycle, and may show signs of psychosis such as hallucinations and delusions.

 Delirium itself is not a disease, but rather a set of symptoms that is categorized as hyperactive (agitated), hypoactive, or mixed.